viewstools/docs/README.md

 non-technical team members.

 ## .view.logic === Smart View
-Any View file can be also wrapped with Javascript logic to make a Smart View.
+Any View file can be also wrapped with JavaScript logic to make a Smart View.
 TODO Example

 ## .data